Yhemmy-Diamond/yhemmy-diamond.github.io/README.md

 ### 1. Optimizing Pizza Sales: Data-Driven Insights for Business Growth
 [Link to Github Repo](https://github.com/Yhemmy-Diamond/pizza-sales-analysis) \
 **Project Description**
 This project explores sales data from a pizza business to uncover insights about product performance, customer preferences, and sales trends.
 The dashboard provides a comprehensive analysis of key metrics such as top-performing pizzas, sales distribution across different periods, and customer purchasing patterns.
-The ultimate goal is to equip decision-makers with actionable insights to maximize revenue and customer satisfaction.. \
+The ultimate goal is to equip decision-makers with actionable insights to maximize revenue and customer satisfaction. \
 **Technology:** SQL, Power BI

 **NORTH STAR METRIC**
 Total Revenue: $817.86K

 **KPIs**
 - Total Revenue:
 - Average Order Value: